900%Bonus

 Milwaukee Bucks Under 218.5 1.90

-Regardless of who wins this game, what matters for your bet is the combined score.
+Regardless of who wins, what matters for your bet is the combined score.
 Say the final result comes in Heat 102 – 109 Bucks, giving a total of 211 points.
 Bets on Under 218.5 win.
 Bets on Over 218.5 lose.

 MoneyLine Betting on Basketball